jabuxas/abyss/README.md

 #### with curl

+- you can upload both with the main key and with jwt tokens

+##### main key

-- to upload your files with curl:
+- to upload your files with main key:

 ```bash
 curl -F "file=@/path/to/file" -H "X-Auth: "$(cat /path/to/.key) http://localhost:3235/